Nuked88/llama.http/examples/server/README.md

 This is a continuation of the repository https://github.com/Nuked88/alpaca.http and is **NOT** the same as the official server of llama.cpp

-No performance seems to have been lost, the result is not streamed so it may look like it will take longer but it really isn't.
+~~No performance seems to have been lost, the result is not streamed so it may look like it will take longer but it really isn't~~.
+I noticed that there are some performance issues, and i need to investigate on it.

 ## Get Started